 Our complete guide to the UK pension system explains how pensions in the UK work for expats, including UK state pension rates to help you calculate how much you’ll get, pension age, and what contributions you’ll need to make to qualify.

-If you live and work in the UK, gaining a better understanding of how pensions in the UK work can help you plan a more secure retirement in the UK
+If you live and work in the UK, learning how pensions work can help you plan a secure retirement in the UK.

-The UK pension system has traditionally ranked highly in the world, but the most recent Melbourne Mercer Global Pensions Index saw the UK drop to 15th place.
-Just a few years ago it had comfortably been in the top 10.
+The UK pension system has traditionally ranked highly in the world.
+However, a recent Melbourne Mercer Global Pensions Index saw the UK drop to 15th place; just a few years ago, it had comfortably been in the top 10.

-However, much of this change can be apportioned to recent reforms; the new UK pension rules since April 2016 include automatic enrolment for workplace pension schemes, and there’s also been a gradual increase in the legal UK pension age for both men and women.
+However, much of this change comes from recent reforms; the new UK pension rules since April 2016 include automatic enrolment for workplace pension schemes.
+There’s also been a gradual increase in the legal UK pension age for both men and women.

-The new UK state pension is designed to provide sufficient income in retirement and ensure a decent quality of life for those planning a UK retirement.
+The new UK state pension provides sufficient income in retirement and ensures a decent quality of life for those planning a UK retirement.
 You should also consider if UK inheritance law and taxes apply to your assets and pension savings.

 - The UK pension system

 - Who is eligible for pensions in the UK?

 - Pension rates and contributions in the UK